deadlight/0atman.com/content/Portable.md

 Based on the Pi's draw of about 2W, and the monitor's draw of about 1W, I think (at 5V) that an 11Ah battery could power them for 18h.

-This is worth investigating, watch this space...
+This is worth investigating, watch this space!